Famous and Historical Non-ascended Sapients

 - SKRATCH - Text by Ernst Stavro Blofeld

-The galaxy's largest Biophone.
+The Terragen Sphere's largest Biophone.
 SKRATCH resides on the Zion Skybase, and seems to have taken over every conceivable corridor.
-E is 400 years old (as old as the base itself) and 76% of eir body mass lies in a suspended plasm of H2O, THC and numerous other proteins, nutrients and nootropic compounds.
+E is 400 years old (as old as the base itself) and 76% of eir body mass lies in a suspended plasm of H2O, nutrients and nootropic compounds.
 Locals assert that SKRATCH intends to slowly take over the entire habitat emself over the next few centuries.

 - Sun Wu K'ung (historical persons) - Text by Stephen Inniss